antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 * Fix the build and publishing model for .NET Core -- the differences between `run`, `build` and `publish` are likely confusing people.
 * Enable more CLI scenarios -- enable distribution of tools, possibly like the way [NPM does global installs](https://docs.npmjs.com/cli/install).

-The way that the data was used is different in each case.
-In some cases, like looking at overall usage or at the usage of specific commands, we are very reliant on this data to make decisions.
-In the case of removing the OpenSSL dependency on macOS, we used the data as secondary evidence to user feedback.
-The findings and decisions above were influenced in a significant way, and in some cases primarily, by the data we are releasing today.

 ## Data Insights